 As Easter approaches each Spring, I often do some sort of craft with my children.
 This year mommy got to try a few crafts for myself.

-So, since I needed an egg craft, I decided to use another method to “dye” my eggs, using nail polish.
+I decided to use a new method to “dye” my eggs, using nail polish.
 Going through my older nail polish, I found 2 shades of pink, white, cream and 2 shades of blue/green.
-These would be perfect.
+These were perfect.

 You Will Need:

-- container (old yogurt tub, or other container you can toss)
+- container (old yogurt tub, or another container you can throw out after)

 - nail polish – at least 3 colours

-- Plastic eggs (from dollar store, craft ones that are dull, not the shiny ones)
+- Plastic eggs (from the dollar store, craft ones that are dull, not the shiny ones)

 - old egg carton